dralmadani/DataViz-Project/README.md

 The following tasks and questions will drive the visualization and interaction decisions for this project:
   * How many skyscrapers in a city?
-  * Whare are the most skyscrapers in the world?
+  * Where are most skyscrapers in the world?
   * When did the city build the first skyscraper?
   * When did the world has an increase in the building of skyscrapers?
   * etc